Methodology

 How guide topics are chosen

-Guide topics are selected when they match strong post-ticket search intent and can send the visitor into a clearer next step.
-The strongest themes include insurance impact, points, appeals, missed deadlines, camera tickets, school-zone scenarios, and DUI seriousness.
+Guide topics are selected when they answer a real post-ticket question and give the driver a clearer next step.
+The most useful themes include insurance impact, points, appeals, missed deadlines, camera tickets, school-zone scenarios, and DUI seriousness.

 Source and review approach

-Page templates are reviewed against public penalty schedules, local authority guidance, and general driver education material.
-Country and country-ticket pages include methodology notes so users can see the limits of the estimate before relying on it.
+Pages are reviewed against public penalty schedules, local authority guidance, and general driver education material.
+Country and country-ticket pages include methodology notes so drivers can see the limits of the estimate before relying on it.

-When a page cannot support enough original value, the better fix is usually to improve the page or reduce its indexation footprint, not to publish more filler.
+When a page cannot support enough original value, the better fix is usually to improve the page or reduce how prominently it appears in the calculator path, not to publish more broad summaries.
 That principle guides how the site expands.

 Important limitation